Oliversmum is a self-taught cook who likes to try new and healthy recipes. Her preferences include biscuits/cookies, cakes, and puddings.

 My mother gave me this particular recipe many years ago.
 She always said that she was not a good cook, but we never went hungry.
 This cornflake biscuit (I believe in some places they may be called cookies) recipe was something that she liked to make.
 She always used Kellogg's Cornflakes, and they tasted yummy when she made them.
-My family (bless them) are of the same opinion when I make them, which is quiet often, I must admit.
+My family (bless them) are of the same opinion when I make them, which is quite often, I must admit.
 You'll find the recipe for how to make these delicious biscuits just below here.
 I'm sure that they are worth a try, at least once.

 The cornflakes will make them crunchy on the outside; the sultanas giving them a softish texture on the inside.
 A nice combination! :)